-8.3.6.2.6.
+8.3.6.2.
 [Standardised Methodology for calculating the need for fuel cell system replacement(s)]

-[Fuel cell durability(/life) is defined as the number operational hours to reach 10% degradation of the original fuel cell rated power (in kW).
-The following general methodological approach is therefore proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle using fuel cell based powertrain (i.e. an FCHV or FC-REEV powertrain), consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier paragraph 0[x.x.x)).
+[For fuel cell systems, the following approach is proposed to determine the need for one or more fuel cell replacements over the service lifetime of a vehicle using fuel cell based powertrain (i.e. an FCHV or FC-REEV powertrain), consistent with the similar methodology proposed for fuel cell efficiency degradation (see earlier paragraph 8.3.3.2.1)).

-(Recognising the potential for further development of knowledge in this area, it is also proposed to that should an OEM-specific / supplier-specific methodological approach be subsequently developed to define operational fuel cell efficiency loss and/or replacements, this would also be acceptable, if validated by an independent third party expert on fuel cells.)
+Fuel cell durability(/life) is defined as the number operational hours to reach 10% degradation of the original fuel cell rated power (in kW).

 Fuel cell lifetime max energy output (= FC [max energy]):